Amethyst

 Birthstone

-The semiprecious stone is the traditional birthstone for February.
+This versatile, semiprecious purple stone is the traditional birthstone for February.
+It brings a majestic hint of color to birthstone jewelry and gifts.

 Amethyst chakra